 Starting off with a brief explanation of each term on its own, to conclude on their commonalities and differences.
 The article is based on my own understanding of the terms and their use.

 The social philosopher Frithjof Bergmann has introduced the term already around 1985.
 It presents an understanding of work in a society where more and more traditional work is automated and the need of human labor continuously decreases.
-In consequence, work needs to shift to be in line with individual values, competences and interests.
+In consequence, work needs to shift to be in line with individual values, competencies and interests.
 In Frithjofs’ words: doing what is really, really important to you.
 The core conditions needed for that are full autonomy and freedom of choice.

 Today the term is often used to describe requirements posed on employers by their (potential) employees as well as the skills needed to strive in todays and future work environment.
 Therefore terms and concepts commonly used when speaking of NewWork are: autonomy, values, self-sufficiency, trust, transparency, continuous learning, knowledge work, time management, self-organization.